-The Display Feed can be used on all pages with either a sidebar (on the left) or a highlight box (aligned within text on the right).
+The Display Feed can be used on all pages with a sidebar (on the left).
 It provides an automated feed of your posts, such as blogs posts.
-See an example on the right handside.
+See an example in the left-hand grey bar below the navigation.

 Give it a try

-iv.
-A form will appear.
-Complete the form as follows:
+3. A form will appear.
+Fill in the form as below.

 Display feed content type fields